HuyaneMatsu/hata/docs/topics/frequently_asked_questions.md

 ### How do I get the ID of a sent message?

 `Client.message_create` returns the created message (if you create a non empty one of course).
-You can access it's id like `messsage.id`.
+You can access it's id like `message.id`.

 ```py
 message = await client.message_create(channel, 'content')